-Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool
+Walkthrough: Register an Azure-aware plug-in using the Plug-in Registration Tool

-This walkthrough demonstrates how to configure Microsoft Azure Active Directory Access Control Service (ACS) and register a service endpoint step using the Plug-in Registration tool.
-Once configured, Microsoft Dynamics CRM 2016 and Microsoft Dynamics CRM Online can post the execution context of the current operation to a Microsoft Azure solution endpoint.
+This walkthrough demonstrates how to register a service endpoint step using the Plug-in Registration Tool.
+Once configured, Microsoft Dynamics CRM 2016 or Microsoft Dynamics CRM Online can post the execution context of the current operation to a Microsoft Azure solution endpoint.
 For this walkthrough, the step is registered to post the execution context of the CreateRequest message for an Account entity to the Microsoft Azure Service Bus.

 The following prerequisites must be completed before you start this walkthrough:

 Access to the Plug-in Registration Tool.
 You can find the tool’s executable file in the Tools\PluginRegistration folder of the SDK.
 Download the Microsoft Dynamics CRM SDK package.

-Your system user account must have the System Customizer or System Administrator role.
+Your Microsoft Dynamics CRM system user account must have the System Customizer or System Administrator role.
 For more information, see How role-based security can be used to control access to entities in Microsoft Dynamics CRM.

 If you are using Microsoft Dynamics CRM 2016, the server must be configured for Microsoft Azure integration according to the instructions in the topic Configure Azure integration with Microsoft Dynamics CRM.

 If you plan to use any other Azure messaging entity other than a queue, for example a relay, there must be a listener application actively listening to the specified solution endpoint for Microsoft Dynamics CRM to successfully post to the Microsoft Azure Service Bus.
-For more information, see Write a listener for a Microsoft Azure solution.
+For more information, see Write a listener application for a Microsoft Azure solution.

 Run the Plug-in Registration tool.

 Click Create New Connection.

 In the Login dialog box, select the deployment type radio button corresponding to the Microsoft Dynamics CRM server you intend to register a service endpoint with.
-The On-premises radio button includes an IFD deployment, the Online button is for the Windows Live provider of Microsoft Dynamics CRM Online, and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.
+The On-premises radio button includes an IFD deployment and the Office 365 button is for the Microsoft Online Services provider of Microsoft Dynamics CRM Online.

-If you check Always display list of available orgs, you are presented with a list of organizations that you belong to after you click Login.
+If you check Display list of available organizations, you are presented with a list of organizations that you belong to after you click Login.
 This enables you to choose the organization that you want to register the service endpoint with.
 Otherwise, your default organization is used.